Sandy Hook Promise

 Power Your Promise will drive citizens to SandyHookPromise.org where they will pledge their promise to join the cause, sign a national petition AND download an iconic profile filter to post to their Facebook page.

-An algorithm will automatically launch an activism campaign on behalf of the user, every time the Facebook filter is employed— blasting pre-written emails and tweets to every US senator who has blocked common sense legislation — flooding the inboxes and twitter feeds of the policy-makers who continue to refuse to enact common-sense policies.
+Every time the filter is employed, an algorithm automatically launches an activism campaign on the user’s behalf: pre-written emails and tweets to every US senator who has blocked common-sense legislation, flooding the inboxes and feeds of the policymakers who refuse to act.

 Writer: ACD/Writer Jason Lambert